-Research Content Training: The TSP class of problems will be discussed and connected to: the vast number of applications; merits of TSP; the underlying computational challenges; and current state-of-the art approaches.
+Research Content Training: The MTSP class of problems will be discussed and connected to: the vast number of applications; merits of MTSP; the underlying computational challenges; and current stateof-the art approaches.
 Introduction to fuzzy logic decision-making systems; use of the MATLAB toolbox and important engineering applications; and introduction to Monte Carlo simulations with the rationale, underlying statistical basis, and use in the industry will be provided.
 A field trip to the Air Force Museum at Wright Patterson Air Force Base in Dayton, OH will focus on Aerospace Engineering applications.

-Facilities to be Used: The research will be conducted at the UC's Most Aero Labs (http://mostaero.uc.edu/).
+Facilities to be Used: The research will be conducted at the UC's Most Aero Labs (http://most-aero.uc.edu/).
 The effort is computational in nature and will be conducted on the desk-top PC's in the lab.
-Additionally the Lab is equipped with two LEGO Mindstorm kits.

-Ideas for Classroom Implementation: A classroom math unit will constitute the study of permutations and combinations possible in TSP class of problems and using logic, heuristics, and geometric considerations to find the minimum tours.
-Fuzzy Logic will be utilized for obstacle avoidance path planning.
-This will lead to 2 activities which incorporate the engineering design process by designing a ground robot built using LEGO Mindstorms.
-The first activity will try to visit as many geographically distributed locations as possible and a second activity will required multiple tasks to be conducted at each target.
-The faculty mentors and the Graduate Research Assistant will: (i) visit the teacher's class to assess the effectiveness of the unit plan developed and to internalize lessons for improvement of the RET learning experience; and (ii) host the teacher's class to visit MOST AERO labs at UC to get an overview of the research applications explored by the graduate student research team working in the area of emulating human reasoning using ruled based decision making as well as bio-inspired approaches top large scale combinatorial optimization problems.
+Ideas for Classroom Implementation: A classroom math unit will constitute the study of permutations and combinations possible in MTSP class of problems and using logic, heuristics, and geometric considerations to find the minimum tours.
+Clustering techniques will be discussed and their importance as a unsupervised machine learning classification tool.
+The first activity will try to cluster a bunch of geographically distributed targets into a series of sub-tours depending on the number of "salesman".
+The second activity will require developing of the shortest sub-tour.

+the Graduate Research Assistant will: (i) visit the teacher's class to assess the effectiveness of the unit plan developed and to internalize lessons for improvement of the RET learning experience; and (ii) host the teacher's class to visit MOST AERO labs at UC to get an overview of the research applications explored by the graduate student research team working in the area of emulating human reasoning using ruled based decision making as well as bio-inspired approaches top large scale combinatorial optimization problems.